 From our 2006 production of The Grand Duke

 Gilbert & Sullivan’s The Grand Duke

-(a plot summary care of the Gilbert and Sullivan Archives):
+(a plot summary care of Wikipedia):

 In The Grand Duke, Gilbert and Sullivan come full circle, back to the theme of their first collaboration, Thespis: a troupe of actors taking political power.
 The plot hinges on the misinterpretation of a 100-year-old law regarding statutory duels (decided by drawing cards).
 The baffled leading man of the troupe, Ludwig, spearheads the rebellion against the hypochondriac, miserly Grand Duke and becomes engaged to four different women before the plot is resolved.

 The frugality and phoniness of the wealthy classes and the nobility is lampooned and, as in Princess Ida, The Mikado, The Gondoliers, and Utopia, Limited, the foreign setting emboldens Gilbert to use some particularly pointed satire.